Video Solution

 Notice that since this function is monotonic: if all cows are reachable with a certain power level , they will still be reachable with any power level greater than .

-Therefore, binary search can be employed to find the minimum value of power
+Therefore, binary search can be employed to find the minimum value of power for which all_reachable(power) holds true.

 Implementation